 The Board of Selectmen adopted a Master Facilities Plan in November of 2011 and created a Public Facilities Master Planning Committee in 2012 to assess the condition of the Town's aging facilities, assess the suitability of the buildings for current needs and provide recommendations for addressing the deficiencies.
 To date, the Town has completed a \$12M renovation to its public library which was partially offset by a \$5M Massachusetts Board of Library Commissioners grant and over \$1.2M in private donations.
 An \$18M public safety complex and emergency operations center replaced a 1959 police station and fire station.
 A \$75M middle school project replaced a 100 year old school and was partially financed with \$20M in Massachusetts School Building Authority funding.
 All three of those facilities opened in calendar year 2017.
 The old police station was demolished and is now green space while the old fire station has been put to use as office space, storage and a bus repair area.
-In May 2019, the next phase of that plan was approved by voters when a \$12M new senior center including accessibility updates to the Veterans Memorial Gym on the site of the old middle school was approved.
+In May 2019, the next phase of that plan was approved by voters when a \$12M new senior center including accessibility updates to the adjacent Veterans Memorial Gym on the site of the old middle school was approved.
+This facility is expected to open in February 2021.

-In FY 2014, the Town approved a \$22M water infrastructure project to replace approximately 21 miles of cast iron pipe.
-The ninth and final construction contract of that project is expected to be completed in 2019.
+In FY 2014, the Town approved a \$22M water infrastructure project to replace approximately 21 miles of cast iron pipe was completed in three phases involving nine construction contracts.
 The Town continues to invest heavily into its water infrastructure including an aggressive pipe replacement and flushing program to improve water quality.
-It is seeking additional water sources and conducting an extensive study of the system currently to direct future investment and improvement to the public water system.
+Two additional authorizations for water pipe replacement totaling \$5M have been authorized and that work is in final design and expected to start in January 2021 including replacing 2" galvanized pipes, adding additional valves and hydrants to eliminate dead ends in the system and support the flushing program.
+It is seeking additional water sources and conducted an extensive study of the system to direct future investment and improvement to the public water system.